zobot/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/questions'
 POST '/quizzes'

+GET '/questions'
+- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Request Arguments: None
+- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+{'categories': {'1': 'Science', '2': 'Art', '3': 'Geography', '4': 'History', '5': 'Entertainment', '6': 'Sports'},
+'current_category': None,
+'message': 'GET Success',
+'questions': [
+  {'answer': 'Tom Cruise', 'category': 5, 'difficulty': 4, 'id': 4, 'question': 'What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?'}, {'answer': 'Edward Scissorhands', 'category': 5, 'difficulty': 3, 'id': 6, 'question': 'What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?'}, {'answer': 'Muhammad Ali', 'category': 4, 'difficulty': 1, 'id': 9, 'question': "What boxer's original name is Cassius Clay?"}, {'answer': 'Brazil', 'category': 6, 'difficulty': 3, 'id': 10, 'question': 'Which is the only team to play in every soccer World Cup tournament?'}, {'answer': 'Uruguay', 'category': 6, 'difficulty': 4, 'id': 11, 'question': 'Which country won the first ever soccer World Cup in 1930?'}, {'answer': 'George Washington Carver', 'category': 4, 'difficulty': 2, 'id': 12, 'question': 'Who invented Peanut Butter?'}, {'answer': 'Lake Victoria', 'category': 3, 'difficulty': 2, 'id': 13, 'question': 'What is the largest lake in Africa?'}, {'answer': 'The Palace of Versailles', 'category': 3, 'difficulty': 3, 'id': 14, 'question': 'In which royal palace would you find the Hall of Mirrors?'}, {'answer': 'Agra', 'category': 3, 'difficulty': 2, 'id': 15, 'question': 'The Taj Mahal is located in which Indian city?'}, {'answer': 'Escher', 'category': 2, 'difficulty': 1, 'id': 16, 'question': 'Which Dutch graphic artist–initials M C was a creator of optical illusions?'}
+],
+'status_code': 200,
+'success': True,
+'total_questions': 19}

+{'1' : "Science",
+'2' : "Art",
+'3' : "Geography",
+'4' : "History",
+'5' : "Entertainment",
+'6' : "Sports"}

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None